As of October, we now meet at Trinity Community Centre, Trinity Road, LU3 1TR.

 Prayer happens over Zoom as well.
 Normally this is on Wednesdays at 8pm but that is subject to change depending on people's circumstances.
 It's best to check with us first to confirm the day and time.

 Finally, there's Servants' Hearts.
-This is a women's meeting that happens on a Sunday afternoon following the morning service.
-This meeting isn't monthly but it is regular.
-The next one is probably in the spring.
-There is food shared, chat and a theme to talk about, and always a time of prayer.
+This is a women's meeting that happens on Saturdays.
+This is another Zoom driven meeting but that is helpful becasue it allows for people to attend from Luton, Hatfield, Northampton and other places.
 Even if you can't make it to the Sunday morning service, you would be welcome.
 The dates can vary so you'd best ring for details or look at our upcoming events.

 Apart from teaching, we seek to offer worship that is meaningful and encouraging.
 Because we are a small fellowship, we don't have a band or a praise group but we do like to sing and enjoy having people share in the ministry of worship.
 This might include young people reading scripture, someone offering a poem, or a reading, or others sharing some thoughts.
 All in all, we want worship to be uplifting and informative.

 Dress standard?
 There isn't one, really.
 Most of our folks come smartly dressed and our pastor almost always wears a tie (that's just him!).
 Really, just come as you are and you will fit in.